Anthony Mathile / Stacey

 “We’ve found from our film interviews that people want to help and be active,” Anthony says.
 “But they just don’t know how.”

 The first animated video in the series is a call-to-action for an online survey as part of the Ependymoma Outcomes Project.
 The project is in its fourth year and helps researchers learn what life is like for people with ependymoma before, during and after treatment.
-The video will be published soon.
+(Watch the Risk Project).

 Anthony stresses that these videos are not just some ad campaign.
 “People rely on videos for information and storytelling.
 We’re bringing that to the CERN Foundation, but in a unique way.”